Head of Target Rifle | Epsom College

 It is anticipated that the Head of Target Rifle will have experience within the world of competitive target rifle or service rifle shooting, especially in the area of coaching.
 A thorough knowledge of range safety regulations and the safe handling of firearms is an absolute necessity.
 The candidate must be able to motivate and inspire young people to perform to their full potential.
 Enthusiasm and energy in encouraging new pupils to take up the sport is vital.
 The ability to form a good rapport with teenagers and oversee their development is also a key requirement.

 A National Rifle Association coaching qualification is desirable, though experience as a coach is more important.
-A National Rifle Association Range Controlling Officer’s qualification would need to be held or obtained, if a current military full-bore RCO ticket is not held.
-As the position involves coaching CCF cadets as well as the Rifle Club, the post holder would have to accept a CCF commission and undertake the small-bore cadet RCO course, and carry that on to the full-bore qualification.
+A National Rifle Association Range Controlling Officer’s qualification would need to be held or obtained within the first six months in post, if a current military full-bore RCO ticket is not held.
+As the position involves coaching CCF cadets as well as the Rifle Club, the post holder would be required to accept a CCF commission and undertake the small-bore cadet RCO course, and carry that on to the full bore qualification, and then complete the Skill at Arms Instructor course, if not already qualified.

-Epsom College have been national champions at Bisley in the Ashburton Shield 15 times, a record, most recently winning in 2010 and 2011.
-The College won the Cadet National Championships in 2021 and pupils shoot frequently for junior national teams.
+Epsom College have been national champions at Bisley in the Ashburton Shield 15 times, a record, most recently winning in 2010, 2011 and 2024.
+Pupils shoot frequently for junior national teams.
 This is a unique opportunity for the right individual who is able to motivate and inspire young people, possesses excellent organisational ability and has established target rifle experience.
 Epsom College has a long history of excellence at Target Rifle shooting, both small-bore and full-bore, and over the last 25 years has consistently been amongst the top Target Rifle schools in the UK.

 Duties and responsibilities